rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 **In light of the coronavirus pandemic and Executive Order No. 177, ALL REGISTERED VOTERS WILL AUTOMATICALLY RECEIVE A VOTE-BY-MAIL BALLOT for the November 3, 2020 General Election.**

-You may return your postage paid ballot via USPS or bring to the **secured Mail Drop Box located in front of Borough Hall at 176 Park Avenue** or one of 18 secured Vote byMail Drop Boxes located throughout the County.
+You may return your postage paid ballot via USPS or bring to the **secured Mail Drop Box located in front of Borough Hall at 176 Park Avenue** or one of 18 secured Vote by Mail Drop Boxes located throughout the County.
 You may contact the Board of Elections at 201-336-6230 or the Board of Elections website to locate a Drop Box near you.

 If you have a disability and need an accessible ballot, please contact (201) 336-7020 or you may go to your assigned polling place, which will provide access to an in-person accessible voting device on General Election Day.
 Should you choose not to vote on a Mail-In Ballot and show up to one of the limited number of Polling Places on Election Day, in you town only Provisional Paper Ballots will be available to cast your vote.